-No Time to Die, the long-awaited 25th James Bond film, is finally slated to make its big-screen debut on October 8, 2021.
-Despite all the Covid-related delays of the film’s release, we’ve all known since December 2019 what watch Bond will be wearing: the Omega Seamaster Diver 300M 007 Edition, a military-look dive watch featured in the recent James Bond film, No Time to Die, and designed with the input of Bond actor Daniel Craig himself.
-In anticipation of its cinematic debut, I gave the watch a full once-over, with an eye toward both stylishness and functionality, two necessities for any timepiece worn by the world’s most suave secret agent.
+The Omega Seamaster Diver 300M 007 Edition is a military-look dive watch featured in the recent James Bond film, No Time to Die, and designed with the input of its star, actor Daniel Craig himself.
+Ahead of the film’s long-delayed release, I gave the watch a full once-over with an eye toward both stylishness and functionality, two necessities for any timepiece worn by the world’s most suave secret agent.

 Omega says that its design team was in contact with Craig, who stars as Bond for the fifth and final time in the movie, throughout the process, utilizing his knowledge of the character’s cinematic and literary history.
 In a quote provided for the Swiss watchmaker, the British actor and watch aficionado stated, “When working with Omega, we decided that a lightweight watch would be key for a military man like 007.
 I also suggested some vintage touches and color to give the watch a unique edge.”